hepplerj/jasonheppler.org/teaching/hist205f.2014/schedule.md

-Google Maps and Google Earth tutorial, begin by creating a historical geolocated Google map using a map of your choice from the [David Rumsey Historical Maps Collection][53] or using maps you've discovered in your research.
-Include screen captures or embedded maps in your post.
+Google Maps and Google Earth tutorial, begin by creating a historical geolocated Google map using a map of your choice from the [David Rumsey Historical Maps Collection][53] or using maps you've discovered in your research. **Include screen captures or embedded maps in your post**.
 Reflect on spatial history and the usefulness of analyzing historical events spatially.
 How might we understand the history of Silicon Valley through spatial history?
 Due by **Saturday October 18 at midnight**.